smartstock-africa/clinic/README.md

 ### FUNCTIONALITY

 1. Request Functionality </br>
-   With the JQuery Library I can send requests with the format
+   With the JQuery Library I can send requests with the $.ajax() function.

-> $.ajax({}) with the options
->
-> - type - 'POST', 'GET', 'PUT'
-> - url - The url to be requested
-> - headers - Receives an object of headers
-> - data - The body of the request if its a POST
-> - success - The function to run when the request is successful
-> - error - The function to run when the request is unsuccessful

 2. Cache Functionality </br>
    I will use the LocalStorage API to store data in the browser to reduce latency when requesting already fetched data.